 Dealer’s choice (words matter)

-I should note: the words “choice” and “decision” are two very different words.
-There’s a Swahili word” Kuumba – and its origin means creating at the Divine level to bring something out of nothing.
-The website Etymonline suggests choice replaced The Old English expression “cyre,” which meant free will.
-Cyre is similar to and has the same connotation as Kuumba.
+I should note that “choice” and “decision” are very different words.
+There’s a Swahili word,” Kuumba – and its origin means creating at the Divine level to bring something out of nothing.
+The website Etymonline suggests choice replaced the Old English expression “cyre,” which meant free will.
+Cyre is similar to Kuumba but has the same connotation.
 The original meaning fell out of favor.
-We, English speakers, started using choice and decision interchangeably.
+We, English speakers, often use “choice” and “decision” interchangeably.

 Since culture and language go together, the intent remains even if we lose meaning through enslavement or immigration.